archclassroom/python-beginners/README.md

 Before the actual course, I strongly recommend to try to get familiar with the language using those tutorials in links below or watching videos and trying out some things on your own.

-**Curse is currently running on weekly basis usually 07:00 UTC Wednesdays** but due to the summer time this may vary
+**Course is currently running on weekly basis usually 07:00 UTC Wednesdays** but due to the summer time this may vary

 __#archlinux-classroom__ on Freenode provides always latest news in the topic